hpi-swa/smalltalkCI/README.md

 #### Travis Timeouts

 Jobs on Travis CI [timeout if they don't produce output for more than 10 minutes][travisTimeout].
-In case of long running tests, it is possible to increase this timeout by setting `$SMALLTALK_CI_TIMEOUT` in your `.travis.yml` to a value greater than 10:
+In the case of long-running tests, it is possible to increase this timeout by setting `$SMALLTALK_CI_TIMEOUT` in your `.travis.yml` to a value greater than 10: